check-spelling/bolt-js/docs/_tutorials/hubot_migration.md

 ### Using Web API methods with Bolt for JavaScript {#using-web-api-methods-with-bolt-for-javascript}
 In Hubot, you needed to import the `WebClient` package from `@slack/client`.
 Bolt for JavaScript imports a `WebClient` instance for you by default, and exposes it as the `client` argument available on all listeners.

 To use the built-in `WebClient`, you’ll need to pass the token used to instantiate your app or the token associated with the team your request is coming from.
-This is found on the `context` object passed in to your listener functions.
+This is found on the `context` object passed into your listener functions.
 For example, to add a reaction to a message, you’d use:

 ```javascript
 app.message('react', async ({ message, context, client, logger }) => {